Theatre Frequently Asked Questions

 Yes, all JMU students (regardless of major or concentration) may audition for all theatrical productions at JMU.

 Students who wish to be considered for both programs must audition for the Musical Theatre program, fulfill its audition requirements, and indicate when registering to audition that they would ALSO like to be considered for the Theatre Program.
-Only those students who indicate they would like to be considered for BOTH programs will be considered for the Theatre Concentration if they are not admitted to the Musical Theatre Program.
+Only those students who indicate they would like to be considered for BOTH programs will be considered for the Theatre Major if they are not admitted to the Musical Theatre Program.
 Admission to both programs is competitive.

 Do you offer scholarships for incoming students?

 The College of Visual and Performing Arts and the School of Theatre & Dance have partial tuition scholarships available for incoming freshmen.
-The gateway process for admission to the Theatre Concentration also serves as the interview/application process for scholarship consideration.
-The School of Theatre and Dance also offers partial tuition scholarships for established students in the Theatre, Dance, and Musical Theatre Concentrations.
+The gateway process for admission to the Theatre Major also serves as the interview/application process for scholarship consideration.
+The School of Theatre and Dance also offers partial tuition scholarships for established students in the Theatre, Dance, and Musical Theatre Majors.
 Go tohttp://www.jmu.edu/theatre/tscholarships.htm for more information

 If I'm interested in more than one area of theatre, is it possible to take courses in all of them?